Skip to main content

 Q: What kinds of things do you look for when examining a male patient?

-However, the decision to screen asymptomatic individuals for prostate cancer is a complex issue.
+However, the decision to screen asymptomatic individuals for prostate cancer is a complex one.
 In asymptomatic men aged 50 to 69, shared decision-making is recommended before conducting a PSA (prostate-specific antigen) test to allow men to make an informed decision on how they want to proceed.
 I routinely check PSAs yearly in men 50 and older.

 Due to the slow-growing nature of most prostate cancers and autopsy evidence of incidental prostate cancer found in 36% to 51% of men in their 70s, the recommendation is not to do PSA screening in asymptomatic men over the age of 70.
 However, this should be a decision made between the patient and their physician.

-A digital rectal exam may also be helpful as a screen for prostate cancer especially if positive for a mass.
+A digital rectal exam may also be helpful as a screen for prostate cancer, especially if positive for a mass.
 There are other reasons to do a rectal exam in an annual physical, such as finding rectal carcinoma or occult bleeding from a gastrointestinal cancer.

 Q: Colon cancer seems to be a prevalent risk.
 What should men do to screen for colon cancer?

 A: A rectal exam and a stool check are the first steps.
 Because colon cancer is on the rise, with a recent spike in cases for men under the age of 50, the recommended age for colonoscopy has been lowered from 50 to 45.
-Average-risk adults, aged 45-75, whose colonoscopy has normal results typically won’t need another colonoscopy for seven to 10 years.
+Average-risk adults, aged 45-75, whose colonoscopy showed normal results typically won’t need another colonoscopy for seven to 10 years.
 Of course, if a colonoscopy reveals something that is concerning or alarming, the whole process changes.
 Men who are 75 and older should check with their primary care doctor about whether or not to continue colonoscopy exams.
 Colonoscopies are not recommended for those over the age of 85.

 Q: Any other common cancers men should be concerned about?

 A: Lung cancer is also something to look for, especially — but not only — for men who are current or former smokers.
 It’s the third-most common cancer in the U.S. and has the highest mortality rate of any cancer, with 90% of all lung cancer deaths related to smoking.
-Low-dose CT scanning, rather than just a chest X-ray, can reduce the mortality rate by 20% for those who have at least a 20-pack-year smoking history.
+Low-dose CT scanning, rather than just a chest X-ray, can reduce the mortality rate by 20% for those who have at least a 20 pack-year smoking history.

 Q: Smoking tends to increase your chances of developing a host of other problems as well, doesn’t it?